- Foreign nationals need both an AEP from DOLE and a 9(g) visa from the Bureau of Immigration to work legally.

 - Temporary resident visa holders

-- Employer-sponsored foreign nationals who get a Special Work Permit and work for less than six months
+- Employer-sponsored foreign nationals working under a Special Work Permit for less than six months

 {{risk-free="/components"}}